Botox For TMJ: Can It Relieve Pain?

 Physical Therapy

-A thorough review on physical therapy for treating TMJ found it to be generally effective.
-The researchers reviewed various types of therapies such as jaw exercise, posture correction exercise and manual therapy.
-All therapies were found to reduce TMJ pain on average, with negligible side effects.
+The researchers reviewed various modalities of physical therapy such as jaw exercise, posture correction exercise and manual therapy.
+All physical therapy strategies were found to reduce TMJ pain on average, with negligible side effects.

 Red Light Therapy